Asylum seekers and refugees in Wigan Borough

 Wigan Council does not pay any financial support to asylum seekers.
 All support comes from central government.

-According to research carried out by the Refugee Council, most asylum seekers do not know about welfare benefits before they arrive and have no expectation that they would receive financial support.
+According to research carried out by the refugee council, most asylum seekers do not know about welfare benefits before they arrive and have no expectation that they would receive financial support.

 Can asylum seekers work?